 With its international footprint, SimpleTix was undoubtedly the most established start-up at last week’s Tech Cocktail.
 The semi-regular mixer, hosted by Frank Gruber and Jen Consalvo, showcases the region’s latest company creations.

-might have been the newest in the room.
+The team from Weekly Eats might have been the newest in the room.

 The Web site, which generates recipe recommendations and shopping lists, was conceived and built last November during Startup Weekend, a 54-hour marathon in which people come together to build companies.
 Now four of the original founders have a more polished demo to showcase and a need for seed money.

 While co-founder Dov Markowitz said he and the other founders boast complementary skill sets, building the business has been an exercise in persistence.

 “We definitely had moments of ‘Oh my God’ but we love it,” he said.

 Eric Bell’s start-up, a personal finance Web site called YoBucko , is as much a labor of love as a labor of frustration.
 The Georgetown MBA student recalls with anger when his credit score was tarnished by a $49 medical bill he never knew he had.

 That was years ago.
 Bell has since had a stint in private banking for Citigroup, where he learned the rich often lack a basic knowledge of personal finance — a topic school curriculums often overlook.

 The Falls Church resident said “just teaching people how they should manage their money is not helpful if they don’t have the tools.”
 Bell answers user-submitted questions on YoBucko and provides resources such as credit card comparisons.